francoisoudot/SIGFOX_KAP_PYTHON/README.md

 ## Code to change
 The serial port name can be different from one device to another depending on which OS you are on (linux users - you should be fine).
 You have to make to change the name to the good serial port accordingly to the key app connected.
 Also the data payload to send will depend on the application you are building.
 So feel free to change it!

+## Links
+You can check SIGFOX @ <http://sigfox.com/>
+You will find a very cool project using rasp pi with a key app and communicating through SIGFOX @ <https://github.com/aboudou/picheckvoltage>